Journal of Food Science & Technology(JFST)

 Impact Factor: 1.265

-Advances in Postharvest Pathology of Fruits and VegetablesSubmit Manuscript no this topic Topic Articles: 1
+Advances in Postharvest Pathology of Fruits and VegetablesSubmit Manuscript on this topic

 Fruits and vegetables are an important part of a healthy diet.
 However, one third of fruit and vegetables are lost after harvest every year.
 Most losses are caused by pathogen (mostly fungi) infections, which lead to postharvest decay.
 In addition, some postharvest fungal pathogens can produce toxic secondary metabolites (i.e. mycotoxins) during their infecting periods.
 Mycotoxin contamination may cause serious food safety issues.
 At present, the use of synthetic fungicides is still the main means to control postharvest diseases.
 However, the development of resistance in fungal pathogens to fungicides and the growing public concern over the health and environmental risks associated with high levels of pesticides in fruits and vegetables have urged researchers to develop alternative methods of disease control.
 A deeper understanding of the infecting mechanisms of postharvest pathogens will provide great insight into developing new controlling strategies.